dbt-labs/docs.getdbt.com/website/docs/docs/integrate/dbt-semantic-layer.md

 :::info 📌

 The dbt Semantic Layer is currently available for public preview!
 With the dbt Semantic Layer, you'll be able to centrally define business metrics, remove code duplication and inconsistency, create self-service in downstream tools, and more!

-&mdash; **Who?** The dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise) during public preview.
-Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse dbt metrics in external tools, which requires access to the Metadata API.

-&mdash; **What?** Public preview provides early access to new features, is supported and production ready, but not priced yet.
-Pricing for the dbt Semantic Layer will be introduced alongside the General Available (GA) release.
-There may also still be additions or modifications to product behavior.

-&mdash; **When?** Public preview will end once the dbt Semantic Layer is available for GA.
-After GA, the dbt Semantic Layer will only be available to dbt Cloud **Team** and **Enterprise** plans.

-&mdash; **Where?** Public preview is enabled at the account level so you don’t need to worry about enabling it per user.

-&mdash; **Why?** Public preview is designed to test the functionality and collect feedback from the community on performance, usability, and documentation.
+Review the [public preview section below](/docs/integrate/quickstart-semantic-layer#public-preview) to understand what public preview means for you.

 :::